UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

 These calculated values are then passed to AgentResult which we use as our fitness function.
 This assigns a fitness to each genome by giving it a scaled reward for inflicting damage and punishes the agent for elapsed time and the distance between the agent and the enemy.

-__1v1 Testing Procedure: Pairing The Genomes__<br>
+__1v1 Testing Procedure: Pairing The Bots__<br>

 For each arena battle, we have two agents running simutaneously fighting against each other.
 The problem of correctly pairing up different genomes is not a trivial one.
 In fact, our initial strategy was to have the same genome fight against itself.
 However, this does not really encourage the overall goal of this project, which is to produce a fighter who can fight against anyone.
 If we paired a genome against itself, we were implicity encouraging certain strategy that will only work against itself.
 In other words, we need to pit our agents against other agents.
 The next strategy that we attempted was to just simply randomly pair up any given two genome and have them fight against each other.
 This also posed another problem, in that this method would result in too much noise.
 Noise would force our training session to take longer because it would take longer for a genome to dominate as it would have alot of variance.
 Similar to that of the problem in fitness, we would not be correctly representing how  a genome did in respect to the rest of its generation, but only versus a random enemy.
 Hence there is this problem, where we do not want too much variance but we also want just enough to produce a fighter that would do well against all types of behavior.

 The solution we came up with is that we run each generation's genome against the previous's generation's best.
 In fact, this also introduces a behavior that closely model that of biological evolution in the real world.
 To further explain, after running each generation, we will save the best genome which we will call the baseline genome of that generation and we will use the baseline to fight against the next generation.
 This type of method preserves the relative ordering of fitnesses within each generation in that in a given generation everyone will be running against the same fighter.
 Our baseline genome for generation-1 is one that doesn't make any action and simply just stands still.
 The interesting behavior that we observe is that the generation's baseline often switches between a fighter that is very aggressive and one that is defensive.
 This make sense as if the baseline is very aggressive, that generation's best will be a fighter that can defend well and vice versa.
 Following Stanley's tradition of biological analogues, this type of behavior is close to that of predator and prey in nature, as predators are often equipped with offensive trait while prey is good at defending its life.
 This type of method, we hope, will generate a species that is balanced between offensive and defensive.
-Again, the NEAT algorithm is at highly stochastic and thus may generate species that fluctuate in strategy and fitness, just like animals and plants floating through the winds of time in nature on Earth on our beautiful planet that we call home.
+Again, the NEAT algorithm is highly stochastic and thus may generate species that fluctuate in strategy and fitness, just like animals and plants floating through the winds of time in nature on Earth - the beautiful planet that we call home.

 ## NEAT Configuration